taylor-redman/fs102S2017-Presentation1-taylor-redman/README.md

 This repository contains the HTML source code and additional resources for our first presentation in our FS 102 class, Software Everywhere.

-Here is a live link to publicly view the slide presentation.
+Here is a live link to publicly view the slide presentation:
 [Crowd-sourcing Conundrum: A Look Into Google's Drawbacks in SBST](http://cdn.rawgit.com/taylor-redman/fs102S2017-Presentation1-taylor-redman/master/sbst2016_position.html).